SwagapottamusRex/ga-project-02/README.md

 ## Wins & Blockers

-Working as a team for the first time and building a project with React for the first time too was challenging.
+Working as a team for the first time and building a project with React for the first time too, was challenging.
 The deployment turned out to be quite buggy as many links became broken using Netlify.

-Having a used live share there weren't any problems with merging which was a nice win.
+I felt that we communicated very well and got very comfortable with React.js by the end of this project.
 We finished our most viable product (MVP) swiftly which left us with a lot of time to implement our stretch goals.

 ## Bugs